hashgraph/did-method/did-method-specification.md

 A public DID Document can be sent unencrypted.
 Public DIDs/DID Documents include public keys and service endpoints

-If it be undesirable that a DID Document be public, it can be encrypted such that only members of an appnet can read it, or even specific members of the appnet.
+If it be undesirable that a DID Document be public, it can be encrypted such that only members of an business application network can read it, or even specific members of the business application network.
 HCS supports perfect forward secrecy through key rotation to mitigate the risk of encrypted DID Documents persisted on mirrors being decrypted.

-Write access to Hedera Consensus Service DID Topics can be controlled by stipulating a list of public keys for the topic by appnet administrators.
+Write access to Hedera Consensus Service DID Topics can be controlled by stipulating a list of public keys for the topic by business application network administrators.
 Only HCS messages signed by the corresponding private keys will be accepted.
 A key can be a "threshold key", which means a list of M keys, any N of which must sign in order for the threshold signature to be considered valid.
 The keys within a threshold signature may themselves be threshold signatures, to allow complex signature requirements.

 ## Privacy Considerations